Updated: Sept.16, 2013

 3- The 51 eyewitnesses who claimed to have heard gunshots, saw smoke or smelled gunpowder coming from the grassy knoll must have all been mistaken.

-4- The 15 Parkland Hospital doctors who said there was an entrance wound in President Kennedy’s throat must have all been mistaken.
+4- All 22 Parkland Hospital doctors who claimed there was an entrance wound in President Kennedy’s throat must have been mistaken.

-5- Doctors and witnesses who claimed to have seen a large exit wound located at the right-rear of Kennedy’s head must have all been mistaken.
+5- All 44 Doctors and witnesses at Parkland and the autopsy who claimed to have seen a large exit wound located at the right-rear of Kennedy’s head must have been mistaken.

 6- Eye witnesses at the Tippit scene who saw two shooters must have been mistaken.